jmonlong/manu-vggafannot/manuscript.md

 To showcase our annotation projection implementation, we projected annotations for all HPRC haplotypes into the HPRC pangenome (see [Projecting annotations into a pangenome]).
 This included genes, segmental duplications, tandem repeats, and repeat annotations.
-`vg annotate` was able to project ~4M gene annotations into the pangenome in ~11 minutes on 2 cores using 19.9 minutes of CPU time and 21 GiB of RAM.
+`vg annotate` was able to project ~4M gene annotations into the pangenome in ~11 minutes on two cores using 19.9 minutes of CPU time and 21 GiB of RAM.
-It projected ~5.5M repeats from RepeatMasker in ~2.9 minutes on 2 cores using 4.9 minutes of CPU time.
+It projected ~5.5M repeats from RepeatMasker in ~2.9 minutes on two cores using 4.9 minutes of CPU time.
 These measures include projection with `vg annotate`, decompression of the input gzipped GAF, and compression of the output GAF with `bgzip`.
-We were able to quickly query these rich annotations with `vg`, and visualize them using tools like the Sequence Tube Map or Bandage-NG.
+We could quickly query these rich annotations with `vg`, and visualize them using tools like the Sequence Tube Map or Bandage-NG.
-Using Bandage-NG, we were able to prepare a visualization illustrating a mobile element insertion (Figure {@fig:bandage}).
+Using Bandage-NG, we prepared a visualization illustrating a mobile element insertion (Figure {@fig:bandage}).
 We also examined a gene annotation using the Sequence Tube Map (Figure {@fig:tubemap}A).

 ![
 **Visualization examples with Bandage-NG**
-Example of a AluYa5 transposon insertion (*red*) within the coding sequence of the *PRAMEF4* gene (*blue*).
+Example of an AluYa5 transposon insertion (*red*) within the coding sequence of the *PRAMEF4* gene (*blue*).
-Both annotations were originally produced at the haplotype level by the Human Pangenome Reference Consoritium.
+Both annotations were initially produced at the haplotype level by the Human Pangenome Reference Consortium.
 We projected them into the pangenome, indexed them, and queried a small region to visualize with Bandage-NG.
-The nodes were colored based on those annotations, loaded as paths by Bandage-NG.
+The nodes were colored based on those annotations and loaded as paths by Bandage-NG.
 ](images/PRAMEF4.AluInsertion.png "Bandage example"){#fig:bandage}

 We also matched and annotated variants from the GWAS Catalog[@doi:10.1093/nar/gkac1010](about 660 thousand variants) and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue), using the methods described in [Annotating known variants].